SamuelSchlesinger/ietf-anonymous-credit-tokens/draft-schlesinger-cfrg-act.md

    - SHOULD implement append-only audit logs for nullifier operations
    - MUST implement proper database backup and recovery procedures

-4. **Protocol Message Attacks**: Malformed or replayed messages can compromise security.
+4. **Eavesdropping/Message Modification Attacks**: A network-level adversary can copy spend proofs or modify messages sent between an honest client and issuer.

    **Attack Vectors**:

+   - Eavesdropping and copying of proofs
-   - Message replay attacks
+   - Message modifications causing protocol failure
-   - Parameter substitution attacks
-   - Malformed point attacks

    **Mitigations**:

-   - Nullifiers and the associated proofs obviate replay attacks.
-   - MUST validate all received points
-   - MUST use deterministic encoding for all protocol messages
-   - MUST reject messages with unexpected fields or formats
+   - Client and issuer MUST use TLS 1.3 or above when communicating.

 5. **State Management Vulnerabilities**: Improper state handling can lead to security breaches.